This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-Of all the activities I find on Pinterest, sensory bins are the ones that sadden me the most – because my son just can’t play with them.
+Of all the activities I find on Pinterest, sensory bins are the ones that sadden me the most because my son just can’t engage with them.

-So, I’m starting this series off with tips for creating and using sensory bins in ways that make it safer and more adapted to the needs of a child with delays or sensory aversions.
+I’m starting this series off with tips for creating and using sensory bins in ways that make them safer and more adapted to neurodivergent and disabled children.

-Why sensory bins may be a challenge for children with special needs
+Why sensory bins may be a challenge for neurodivergent/disabled children

-- Small parts are a choking hazard for child who still mouth everything.
+- Small parts are a choking hazard for a child who still mouths everything.

-- A child who has a tendency to throw things across the room will create a huge mess, but may also hurt/ damage other people/things, or even himself.
+- A child who has a tendency to throw things across the room will create a huge mess but may also hurt/ damage other people/things, or even themselves.

-- Sensory overload is an issue for children with sensory integration issues!
-While we want children to be exposed to different sensory experiences, some of the bins we find have so much going on that they may cause a child with special needs to shut-down completely.
+- Sensory overload is an issue for children with sensory sensitivities.
+While we may want children to be exposed to different sensory experiences, some of the bins we find have so much going on that they may cause some children to shut down.